We are the Hawkeyes!

 In swimming, track and cross country, eighth graders may participate in the Advanced Placement Program and try out at the varsity level if invited by the athletic director, physical education teacher or coach.

-The final decision to selectively classify rests with the Advanced Placement Committee, which includes the Athletic Director, Jr/Sr HS Teacher(s), Jr/Sr HS Nurse, Physical Education Department Chairperson, and all Coaches to the sport in question.
+The final decision to selectively classify rests with the Advanced Placement Committee, which includes the Director of Athletics and Extracurricular Advisement, Jr./Sr. HS Teacher(s), Jr./Sr. HS Nurse, Physical Education Department Chairperson, and all Coaches to the sport in question.
 The Advanced Placement Committee will only consider requests if they are submitted no later than two weeks prior to the beginning of the JV or varsity sports season.
-In addition, school physicals must be current to May 15 of the current year for the fall, and students will not be re-evaluated by the physician or considered for selection classification if they are not cleared when a physical is current to the date listed in the procedure.
+In addition, school physicals must be current as of May 15 of the current year for fall sports.
+Students will not be re-evaluated by the physician or considered for selection classification if they are not cleared when a physical is current to the date listed in the procedure.

 Fall: May 15